raiseandfall/ion-blockcerts/README.md

 Experimental repository to use ION network with Blockcerts.

 ## Todo
--[ ] generate a DID with [ion.js](https://github.com/decentralized-identity/ion-tools) or [ION SDK](https://github.com/decentralized-identity/ion-sdk)
+- [ ] generate a DID with [ion.js](https://github.com/decentralized-identity/ion-tools) or [ION SDK](https://github.com/decentralized-identity/ion-sdk)
+- [ ] anchor DID on ION
--[ ] sign a Blockcerts with a DID living on the ION network
+- [ ] sign a Blockcerts with a DID living on the ION network